-The hike begins on a gravel path with a board walk later forming and extending into a Stairway.
-The stairway consists of 450 steps that reaches to the summit of Cuilcagh Mountain.
+The hike begins on a gravel path with a boardwalk later forming and extending into a Stairway.
+The stairway consists of 450 steps that reach the summit of Cuilcagh Mountain.

 The hike takes a total of four hours to complete and offers amazing views of Fermanagh and beyond.
 Leaving walkers feeling as if they are ON TOP OF THE WORLD.

 The stairways are one of my favourite walking trails in Ireland.
 One I recommend time and time again.

 The stairways are just over a 2-hour drive from Dublin, directions can be seen on Google Maps.

 * Tours to the Stairway to Heaven have stopped since March 2019.
 I will update this post if the tours start back up again in the future*

 If you are a little stuck for time and are looking for half day trips from Dublin.
 Why not try Powerscourt waterfall?